stuymedova/common-design-patterns/README.md

 - Compound
 -->

 \* Pages here are references to the book "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
-Annotations and schemes within the files are excerpts from the book.
+Annotations within the files are excerpts from the book.

 ---